dotlang/language/README.md

 new_array = map(my_array, {$+1}) ;map will receive a tuple containing two elements: array and lambda new_array = map(my_array , (x:int) -> {x+1})
 ```
-- Everything is passed by reference but the callee cannot change any of its input arguments (implicit immutability).
+- Everything is passed by reference but the callee cannot change any of its input arguments (implicit immutability) except those marked with `ref`.
 - Parent is required when calling a function, even if there is no input.
 - You can clone the data but have to do it manually using explode operator `@`.
 Note that assignment makes a clone for primitives, so you need cloning only for tuple, array and hash.
 `var x: Point = (@original_var)`